Redfin vs. Realtor: An Easy Choice

 These companies are often willing to purchase homes in any condition, including those in poor shape or vacant lots.
 Sellers can typically receive a cash offer within days, sometimes even hours, and enjoy flexibility in choosing their move-out and closing dates.

-However, the convenience comes with significant trade-offs:
+However, the convenience may come with trade-offs:

 • Cash offers from these companies are usually well below market value, sometimes by as much as 50%.
 Our survey of real estate investors who flip houses found that they aim to offer no more than 68% of a home's after-repair value (ARV).